A Mighty Girl's top picks of books about women in technology and programming toys & games that introduce kids of all ages to coding!

 Learn the basics of coding with Fisher-Price's friendly Code-A-Pillar!
 With 9 easy-to-connect segments, each of which provides a different instruction, kids can direct their Code-A-Pillar to move, wiggle, dance, or pause.
 Kids will love swapping around the segments to create interesting new moves.
 You can even get expansion packs that provide additional basic moves, more complex moves, silly sounds, and more!

 Future Coders: Robot Races

 Get them hopping and dancing — and learning the principles of coding — with this fun new game!
 Kids decorate their own robot hats, then play the role of robots following coded directions.
 Choose a challenge card, then lay out your path on the 5' by 5' floor mat with direction tiles.
 Can you get to the finish square before the time runs out?
 It's the perfect choice to help kids get some energy out while learning about programming skills.
-For another Future Coders set, check out the Let's Go Code Activity Set for ages 5 to 8.
+For another Future Coders set, check out the Cube Stackers game.
+For a similar game to teach coding skills through physical play, check out the Let's Go Code Activity Set for ages 5 to 8.

 Introduce coding to kids with this fun card game that lets kids "program" a path for another player!
 Kids set up their program with cards that direct the mover forward, back, left, or right; the process teaches them about sequencing, directionality, and more.
 Add in a few "wild cards" and let the fun begin!
 The instructions describe fifteen different variants you can try, but kids can also use the components to come up with their own ways to play.